cheng21tang/Code-Refactor/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code, libraries, packages, or UI was used  / inspired from
+* Hat tip to anyone whose code, libraries, packages, or UI was used
-* Inspiration
-* etc